-With a desire to give back to the community, a chance meeting with the founder of a youth charity led to the creation of ‘team building with sheep’.
+With a desire to give back to the community, a chance meeting with the founder of a local youth charity Inner Flame led to the creation of ‘team building with sheep’.
 The experience challenges a team of people to herd sheep, doing the job of both shepherd and dog.
 Commercial organisations soon became interested and Raising the Baa was launched in 2012.

 Away from sheep, Chris enjoys travel, hiking, photography, a glass of good red wine or his local 6X beer and creating really useful stuff from recycled materials (you should see the garage!).

 Chris lives in rural Wiltshire with his partner, sheepdog in training and several flocks of sheep.